 Here are some possible questions that might be helpful in starting these types of conversations with your loved ones:

-- When thinking about serious illness, what are you afraid of?
+When thinking about serious illness, what are you concerned about?